Concurrent Object Regression: Nonparametric concurrent object regression

 Local kernel-based nonparametric regression approaches to estimate a smooth regression function for Euclidean responses have been well investigated due to their versatility and flexibility.
-If we assume a local relationship of the response $Y$ with the predictors $T$ and $X$, the local linear estimate of the function $m$ at the point $(x_0,t_0)$ in \eqref{eq:SPCL:MODEL} is given by $\hat{m}(x_0,t_0) := \hat{\beta}_0.\text{ Here,}$
+If we assume a nonparametric relationship of the response $Y$ with the predictors $T$ and $X(T)$, the local linear estimate of the function $m$ in \eqref{eq:SPCL:MODEL} at any given point $(x,t)$ is given by $\hat{m}(x,t) := \hat{\beta}_0.\text{ Here}$

 $K$ is a bivariate kernel function, which corresponds to a bivariate density function, and $h_1, h_2$ are the bandwidth parameters such that $K_{h_1,h_2}(x_1,x_2)= (h_1h_2)^{-1} K(x_1/h_1, x_2/h_2)$.
-We can view this estimator as an M-estimator of the alternative population target,
+We can view the above estimator in~\eqref{eq:SPCL:EST} as an M-estimator of the alternative population target

 Defining

 the solution of the minimization problem in \eqref{eq:SPCL:EST2} is

 with weight function $s^L$ given by